-BBC Radio Wales broadcaster Nicola Heywood Thomas dies at 67
+BBC and HTV broadcaster Nicola Heywood-Thomas dies at 67

 "Nicola championed Welsh culture and hated the idea that the arts were some kind of posh pursuit for the elite."

-Ms Hitt praised her colleague for being hard working and for being "fantastic company".
+Ms Hitt praised her colleague for being hard working and "fantastic company".

 "We have been astounded and deeply touched in recent months to witness her dedication to her Radio Wales programmes, even though she was facing such challenging health issues," she said.